There’s an art and science in medicine, I’ve been told.

 “Education cannot make a person into something; it can only provide space for a person to discover who they are.
 Being fully human is not derived from doing things the way that someone or something has told us to, but by being who we are, the person we were born to be”.Life Learning Magazine

-There is an art and science in the practice of medicine.
+There is an art and science of an education (& how to make it too!)